matthewdillon1/Automated-Email-Forwarding-Script/README.md

 ## Detailed Script Methodology
 My GAS script begins by connecting to the Gmail account associated with the current script user.
 If there are multiple email addresses associated with this one account (as is the case with my work account), only the first email address located will be used - this will be the "send to" and "receive from" email address.
-The script will then iterate through the user's emaail threads in their inbox and/or in their custom labels - importantly, the script will purposefully exclude threads and messages located in the Sent, Trash, Spam, Draft, Scheduled, Social, and Promotions labels.
+The script will then iterate via pagination through the user's emaail threads in their inbox and/or in their custom labels - importantly, the script will purposefully exclude threads and messages located in the Sent, Trash, Spam, Draft, Scheduled, Social, and Promotions labels.

 For each qualifying email thread, the script will calculate the number of days that have elapsed since the most recent email message on the thread was either sent or received.
 If the most recent message is fewer than 363 days old, the script will do nothing and will iterate to the next thread.
-If the most recent message is greater than or equal to 363 days old (allowing for a two-day buffer before automated deletion), the email thread will then be automatically forwarded back <i>to</i> the user's acccount

-terate through the user's inbox/labels and calculate the number of days that have elapsed since the most recent email message on an email thread has been either sent or received.
-If the most recent email message is greater than 363 days (allowing for a two-day buffer before automated deletion), the email will then automatically be forwarded to the user's account from the user's account - think of this as forwarding an email to yourself.
-The script will also apply steps to mark the forwarded email as "read" and archive it out of the inbox.
-This allows the script to perform seamlessly in the background without requiring any human intervention, as well as keeping the inbox free of any historic email clutter.
+If the most recent message is greater than or equal to 363 days old (allowing for a two-day buffer before automated deletion), the email thread will then be automatically forwarded back <i>to</i> the user's acccount <i>from</i> the user's account - think if this as forwarding an email to yourself.
+This will essentially "reset the clock" and prevent the entire email thread from being automatically deleted pursuant to the new corporate policy.

+Once an email thread has been forwarded back to the user, two additional steps are taken to streamline the process.
+Firstly, the forwarded email message will be marked as "read" so that the user will not be notified of the message.
+Secondly, the entire email thread will be archived out of the user's inbox via labels.
+If the email thread has a pre-existing label(s) associated with it, the thread will then be moved from the inbox to all applicable custom email labels.
+If the email thread does not have any pre-existing label(s) associated with it, the thread will be moved to a "catch-all" label of the year in which the most recent email message was sent.
+For example, if the most recent email message on the thread was sent in 2022, the entire thread will be moved out of the inbox and into a "2022" label.
+If the corresponding year label does not exist, the script will automatically create the label.

+## Triggers
+Once the script was complete, I further leveraged GAS's trigger function to set a daily trigger for this script to automatically run.
+I personally chose for the script to run between the hours of 2:00-3:00am MST to ensure I will not be actively sending emails during its execution.
+The use of a trigger allows this script to be self-sufficient, automatically saving all qualifying email threads from deletion in the background without the requirement of any human intervention once deployed.

 ## Script Requirements
+The requirements to leverage this script on your own account are as follows:
+1. Active Google account
+2. Google Apps Script Gmail API (Editor > Services > Gmail API > Add)
+3. Trigger (Triggers > Add Trigger > ...)
+4. Athorization (allows the script to interact with your Gmail account via the Gmail API; only required the first time the script is run)

+To leverage this script for perosnal use, navigate to https://script.google.com/home, create a new project, and copy/paste the attached GAS script.
+Script customization is discussed below.

+## Customization
+The script has been configured such that it extracts the email address associated with the user's Google account, thereofore manually specifying the email address to use is not necessary.
+The methodology I developed for archiving the forwarded email threads out of my inbox and into labels is very customized for my personal usage, therefore this can be altered in the code to fit the specific needs of the user.

+## Personal Deployment Results
+Once the script was finalized, I showed the code and the process to my director at the company to advertise the solution I had developed to circumvent the new corporate email retention policy.
+While he was very impressed with the abilities with the script, he was adament that it could not be disseminated on a large scale because it is blatantly against the policy (again, this is an exercise in corporate disobedience).
+Nonetheless, I decided to deploy the script on my personal email account to the envy of many of my teammates and colleagues.

+At the time of writing this document, the script has automatically run every morning for over 425 consecutive days straight with a 0% error rate.
+The script has never failed to function since deployment and has saved approximately 600 email threads to date from deletion, and has come in handy many times when I have needed to refer back to old threads that would have otherwise been deleted.

+## Future Enhancements
+While I do not plan on enhancing this script any further because it fits my needs perfectly, here are some ways in which the script could be enhanced in future versions:
+1. Create an actual script deployment so that the script does not need to be copied/pasted into a user's personal GAS project to function
+2. Incorporate text analytics so that custom labels can be created and/or applied based on the content of the email thread
+3. Improve the current structure of applying and creating labels such that it is easier for other users to customize based on individualized needs
+4. Change the 363 day mark into a parameter that the user can more easily specify at the beginning of the script
+5. Allow the user to custom-filter which email threads should be forwarded (example: only forward emails if any message on the thread is from persons A, B, or C)